Izenda7Series/docs/known_issues.rst

    * - Defect
      - 17210
      - Text color settings should not be shown on fields of type image
    * - Defect
-     - 17207
-     - When using PostgreSQL Returned Value and Input Params are empty for all functions that have parameters defined in database.
-   * - Defect
      - 17203
      - 'Can create new reports?' text displays under Reports > Report Categories/Sub Categories instead of 'Can create new categories?'